Food as Medicine: It's Not Just a Fringe Idea Anymore

 "In America, over 50 percent of our food is processed food," Nadeau tells her.
 "And only 5 percent of our food is plant-based food.
 I think we should try to reverse that."

-Scott does agree to try more smoothies for the kids and to make real macaroni and cheese.
+Scott agrees to try more smoothies for the kids and to make real macaroni and cheese.
 Rack up one point for the doctor, zero for diabetes.

 Nadeau is part of a small revolution brewing across California.
-The food-as-medicine movement has been around for decades, but it's making new inroads as physicians and medical institutions make food a formal part of treatment, rather than relying solely on medications.
-By prescribing nutritional changes or launching programs such as "Shop with Your Doc", they're trying to prevent, limit or even reverse disease by changing what patients eat.
+The food-as-medicine movement has been around for decades, but it's making inroads as physicians and medical institutions make food a formal part of treatment, rather than relying solely on medications.
+By prescribing nutritional changes or launching programs such as "Shop with Your Doc," they're trying to prevent, limit or even reverse disease by changing what patients eat.

 "There's no question people can take things a long way toward reversing diabetes, reversing hypertension, even preventing cancer by food choices," Nadeau says.